suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 never use it unless you absolutely have to.
 One situation in which you may have to use it is when you are working on a system where you can't edit the core CSS modules, and you really want to override a style that can't be overridden in any other way.
-But really, don't use it if you can avoid it, because !important changes the way the cascade normally works, so it can make debugging CSS problems really hard to work out, especially in a large stylesheet.
+But really, don't use it if you can avoid it because !important changes the way the cascade normally works, so it can make debugging CSS problems hard to work out, especially in a large stylesheet.

 ### Specificity

-Specificity is basically a measure of how specific a selector is — how many elements it could match.
+Specificity is measured by how specific a selector is — how many elements it could match.
 Element selectors have low specificity.
-Class selectors have a higher specificity, so will win against element selectors.
-ID selectors have an even higher specificity, so will win against class selectors.
+Class selectors have a higher specificity, thus will win against element selectors.
+ID selectors have an even higher specificity, thus will win against class selectors.

-The amount of specificity a selector has is measured using four different values (or components), which can be thought of as thousands, hundreds, tens and ones — four single digits in four columns:
+The amount of specificity a selector has is measured using four different values (or components), which can be thought of as thousands, hundreds, tens, and ones — four single digits in four columns:

 | Column    | Score                                                                                                                                                                           |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |